Let us fathom a difference among sympathy, empathy, and compassion.

 A few heartfelt realizations:

-You need to shed both happiness and sadness looking at them…
+You need to feel both happy and sad looking at them…

-Have you ever realized that if you are restricting yourself from being empathetic and not converting it into compassion, even you are suffering?
+Do you realize if you are not following compassion, you are suffering?

-When you don’t convert your sympathy or empathy into compassion, it leads to self-harming thoughts.
-And when you follow compassion, it leads to self-love.
+When you don’t convert your sympathy or empathy into compassion, it leads to self-harming thoughts and actions.

 Yes, it is not only the sufferer who suffers.
-The non-expressiveness of sympathy makes you feel heavy and weak.
-It is because that intense pain which you felt by seeing others’ plight is suppressed by you.
-It doesn’t come out and stays with you because the action of compassion was not executed.
+The non-expressiveness of sympathy becomes a big burden for you as well.
+It is because you suppress that intense pain which you felt by seeing others’ plight.
+It doesn’t come out and stays with you because you didn’t execute compassion.

-No wonder, you cannot control all the things happening across the world, but yes, you are fully responsible for what is going around you.
+No wonder, you cannot control everything happening across the world, but yes, you are fully responsible for what is going around you.